StarBread2/katcha-chill-customer-app/README.md

 ## Notes
 This project was developed as part of a collaborative university project.
 This repository focuses on the customer-side mobile application, while the gym management/admin system was developed separately by another project collaborator.

-## License
-This project is intended for educational and portfolio purposes.